victorcaquilpan/Tutorial-DPC-AIML/README.md

 We will be running a basic image classification model for [fashion MNIST](https://www.kaggle.com/datasets/zalando-research/fashionmnist).
 I created a basic script in python, then we would go to run it in a Docker container inside DPC.

 1) **Create PVC on DPC**.
-You can use the file `dpc-files/pvc`, where we are defining the storage for our project.
-We are using 100Gib.
+You can use the file `dpc-files/pvc`, where we are defining the storage for our project (data, results, etc).
+We are using 2Gib for this project.
 The maximum is 1000Gib. **NOTE**: You can ask the AIML's System Adm for more storage if you need.
 Run:

 ```
 kubectl create -f pvc.yaml